webplatform/docs-wpd/Projects/SSO/OAuth2_handshake_process_in_a_few_cURL_calls/index.md

 browser.
 You will need to sign-in.

 <div class="notes">
-This is where the current version of FxA that we are using is incomplete.
+Instead of doing like [[WPD:Projects/SSO/How_we_implemented_it#SSO_and_remembering remember my session]], if [http://docs.webplatform.org/wiki/WPD:Projects/SSO/Adapt_Firefox_Accounts_for_WebPlatform our version of FxA] [http://docs.webplatform.org/wiki/WPD:Projects/SSO/Improvements_roadmap#Leveraging_completely_OAuth2 had handled remember session], we could get right through.
 If that part was complete, it would "remember" you signed in already and we would already get to step 4 with a code in hand!
 </div>